Insurance and Risk Management -2022

 Campus Safety Plan

-Pursuant to California Education Code § 67380, each CSU campus is required to be complying by providing information regarding special safeguards that have been established for particular facilities or activities in the preceding 18 months to increase safety, and any changes in safety precautions expected to be made during the next 24 months.
+According to California Education Code § 67380, each CSU campus is required to comply by providing information regarding special safeguards that have been established for particular facilities or activities in the preceding 18 months to increase safety, and any changes in safety precautions expected to be made during the next 24 months.

 Campus Safety Plan Report-2023